Jean Luchaire: Family

 Jean Luchaire was born in Siena, Italy, a grand-nephew of historian Achille Luchaire.
 He was married, with four children.

+He was the son of Lucien Luchaire, an Italianist and founder of the Institut français in Florence, and an animator from 1916 to 1919 of the Revue des nations latines, and his wife Fernande Dauriac.
+They would later divorce and in 1916 Dauriac would marry Gaetano Salvemini, an Italian socialist and anti-fascist politician, historian, and writer who collaborated with the Revue des nations latines.

 Inter-war years

-Before World War II Luchaire frequented the French Chamber of Deputies, where Aristide Briand had begun a strong association with Luchaire, the latter's newspaper supported Briand's policy for a rapprochement with Germany (while it was still the Weimar Republic).
-Manchester Guardian journalist Robert Dell is on record as saying that Luchaire was "most frightfully corrupt", and in 1934 Foreign Minister Louis Barthou related that Luchaire was receiving "quite incredible" subsidies for his newspaper Notre Temps (which Luchaire had founded in 1927), some 100,000 francs a month from Joseph Paul-Boncour.
+Before World War II Luchaire frequented the French Chamber of Deputies, where he began a strong association with Aristide Briand, known for the Kellogg–Briand Pact.
+Luchaire's newspaper supported Briand's policy for a rapprochement with Germany (while it was still the Weimar Republic).
+Manchester Guardian journalist Robert Dell is on record as saying that Luchaire was "most frightfully corrupt", and in 1934 Foreign Minister Louis Barthou related that Luchaire was receiving "quite incredible" subsidies for his newspaper Notre Temps (which Luchaire had founded in 1927); some 100,000 francs a month from Joseph Paul-Boncour.

-Jean Luchaire first met and became friends with Otto Abetz, a "francophile" (who later became German Ambassador in Paris during World War II), in 1930, when Abetz was still living in Karlsruhe.
-Abetz later married Luchaire's secretary, Suzanne.
+Jean Luchaire first met and became friends with German francophile Otto Abetz in 1930, when Abetz was still living in Karlsruhe.
+Abetz would go on to marry Luchaire's secretary, Suzanne, and became German Ambassador in Paris during World War II.
 Luchaire was convinced that the appointment of Abetz as Ambassador to Paris was a godsend to France and that, between them, he and Abetz could moderate the rigours of the German military occupation and prepare the ground for a happy Franco-German union.
 He suggested that, in effect, he was adapting his old Briandism to new conditions.